Hope to have completed by October

 Legislator Neal Sullivan (R-Mahopac) said that he and his colleagues on the Fiscal Vision and Accountability Commission have been working to find ways to reduce redundancy in government for quite some time.

 “It’s something that I know Legislator Nacerino, Legislator Scuccimarra, myself and the county executive have been working on for many years, which is consolidation, shared services, trying to find ways to reduce the cost of government for taxpayers,” he said.
 “We are finally going to see some real progress over the next couple of months.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.